Aaron0696/BtwnANOVAPowSim/README.md

 There are a large number of resources which talk about power, its importance and determinants so I will not elaborate much on it here.

+## Power Calculation and Simulation
+Typically, power is estimated using formulas.
+This is the primary approach implemented in most power calculators.
+But these formulas make assumptions about the sample and the population.
+Which may not be realistic in some research settings.
+For example, the assumption of equal variances, which assumes that the variance in each condition is equal.
+The assumption of equal group sizes, which may not hold if one of the independent variables cannot be manipulated (e.g. gender).

+In contrast, this app simulates power instead of using formulas.
+The logic of the simulation goes like this.
+* We create a population where we are aware of the effect size (known population).
+* From this population, we repeatedly sample from it.
+* For each sample, test the hypothesis and note whether it was statistically significant.
+* Power is the proportion of samples that show a statistically significant result.

+Simulations are able to bypass the need for other assumptions by assuming that the population is **known**.

 ## Launch App

 There are two ways to launch the app.